Trolleybuses in London: Fleet

 The trolleybuses were designed and built specifically to be worthy tram replacements.
 Like the trams, they were large high-capacity double deckers, with rapid acceleration.
-All but one had three axles (necessary as they were 30 feet long), and were much quieter in operation than contemporary trams or diesel buses.
-Trolleybuses were built on AEC, Leyland and British United Traction chassis.
+All but one had three axles (necessary as they were 30 feet long: at the time, two-axle vehicles could not exceed 26 feet), and were much quieter in operation than contemporary trams or diesel buses.
+Trolleybuses were built on AEC, Leyland and British United Traction (BUT) chassis.

 Apart from the Diddlers and a few experimental vehicles, most London trolleybuses were near-identical.
 In 1941 and 1943 London Transport acquired 43 trolleybuses that had been ordered for South Africa but could not be shipped there because of the war.
 These vehicles were allocated to Ilford depot.
-They formed three different classes and needed special dispensation because they were eight feet wide, six inches more than the then law allowed.
+They formed three different classes and needed special dispensation because they were eight feet wide, six inches more than the law then allowed.

 Some later pre-war vehicles made use of modern monocoque construction techniques to produce chassisless bodies, where the mechanical and electrical parts, including the traction motors, are affixed to the bodywork and not to a separate chassis.

-One experimental vehicle was proposed to be the forerunner of a small fleet that would use the Kingsway Tramway Subway, but proved in tests, to be impractical.
+One experimental vehicle was proposed to be the forerunner of a small fleet that would use the Kingsway Tramway Subway, but proved in tests to be impractical.
 They were all six-wheel vehicles, of which one differed only in having 4-wheel steering and one ex-LUT 4-wheeler.

 A handful of vehicles were destroyed during World War II, whilst a couple of dozen others were rebuilt after suffering damage from enemy action—at least one trolleybus was damaged and rebuilt twice.

 The Q1 class were the only trolleybuses built for London after the War.
 A handful of pre-war vehicles were sold for further use in Penang (Malaysia), while most of the post-war ones were exported to Spain where they worked for various operators—some into the 1970s.
 A few were converted into motor buses.

 Some London trolleybuses are now preserved in the United Kingdom by the East Anglia Transport Museum, the London Transport Museum, and The Trolleybus Museum at Sandtoft.
 One of the 1948 vehicles has also been repatriated from Spain.